Necronomico and the Cosmic Horror Show: Characters

 A mysterious person from the Vatican who is aware of the Great Old Ones' return.

 Production and release

 The series was produced by Cygames and animated by Studio Gokumi.
-It was directed by Masato Matsune and features series composition by Makoto Uezu based on his story concepts, character designs by Hiroshi Kosuga based on Jiro Suzuki's original designs, and music composed by Evan Call.
+It was directed by Masato Matsune and features series composition by Makoto Uezu based on his story concepts, character designs by Hiroshi Kosuga based on Jirō Suzuki's original designs, and music composed by Evan Call.
 The series aired from July 1 to September 16, 2025, on Tokyo MX and other networks.
 The opening theme song is "Kakushō-ron" (確証論), performed by the VTuber Ryushen, while the ending theme song is "PANDORA feat.
 Noa (from Colorful Peach)" (PANDORA feat. のあ (from カラフルピーチ)) performed by Vell.
 Crunchyroll is streaming the series.